Agoro Sare High School

 Agoro Sare High School (ASHS) is a public high school for boys located in Oyugis, Homa Bay County, Kenya.
-It was established in 1958 and is categorized as an Extra-County School meaning up to 40% of students from outside the county can be enrolled into the institution.
+It was established in 1958 and is currently categorized as a National School meaning a portion of students from outside the county can be enrolled into the institution.

 Athletics

 The school competes in the Kenya Secondary Schools Sports Association (KSSSA), as a secondary school in Kenya.
 In 2019, Term 1 games, Agoro Sare High beat arch rivals Maseno High School in Nyanza Regional Basketball contest to become the new 2019 Champions.